Download and print as a PDF (207kB pdf)

 Elevation

-Early movement and exercise
+Early movement

 In the first 48 hours after injury avoid the following as they might make your symptoms worse:

-- Hot baths or showers
+-Hot baths or showers

-- Heat packs or heat rubs
+-Heat packs or heat rubs

 1. Point your foot up and down.